There have been some huge changes here in the land of Midimalism.

 Where do we go from here?
 Tons of moves under my belt (this was the 27th move I’ve made or been a part of (as a kid) in my lifetime), it’s been hard to shake the habit of looking ahead and planning where we’ll be next.
 I’m not saying I’m anxious to leave this new apartment or to pack and to move again – not at all!!
 I just want to be prepared for the future, and I know that sometimes taking steps toward a goal (such as midimalism) is a slow process.

 Looking at all our boxes sitting in our driveway as they waited to get on the truck last Tuesday, I had another moment of clarity.
 After all that work and stress, we still have a lot of stuff.
 But now Nick and I feel confident that we’re getting closer and closer to owning just the stuff we actually want and/or need.
 Perhaps during our time in this apartment we’ll make even more progress.
 In number alone (not taking into consideration weight or size) we own less than half the furniture we did a month ago.
-We didn’t reduce Theo’s things at all in order to reduce his reaction to our move, but it in a while we can start to look seriously at what he’s not using and may have outgrown.
-And I already have 2 storage tubs of things we could probably put away for a few months and then part with.
+We didn’t reduce Theo’s things basically at all in order to make the move easier on him, but in a while we can start to look seriously at what he’s not using and may have outgrown.

 This time around, in an attempt to keep our possessions from multiplying so easily, I turned to one of my favorite methods of listing and tracking: a spreadsheet.
 I am noting every new item we buy or bring into our home (not food, obvs, although we need to keep fewer dry goods on hand now).
 So far it’s been fairly mundane: Brita water filter, a padlock for the storage unit, furniture casters for our sofa and loveseat to keep our rented floors from getting damaged.
 Then I have a column for any items we will get rid of.
 Rather than looking at the totals alone, I plan to take into consideration the size and use of each item to see if we’ve reduced a somewhat comparable thing.
 For example, getting a king-sized headboard would not be balanced out by throwing out five pairs of worn out socks.
 But maybe those socks would cancel out the padlock.
 It’s ultimately not about nitpicking to the point of insanity, but about making sure I feel accountable for all new purchases as well as staying motivated to continue to reduce.
 And for the items we do get while we’re here, I want to not only be positive we love them, but positive they are flexible enough for future unknown homes and quality enough to last and stay with us for a long time.